netgroup/Dreamer-Topology3D/README.md

 Dreamer-Topology3D
 ==================

-Topology 3D (Designer Deployer & Director)
+Topology 3D (Designer Deployer & Director) a web GUI for controlling SDN experiments.
-a result of Dreamer Project (GÉANT Open Call).
+It is a part of the Mantoo suite (https://github.com/netgroup/Dreamer-Mantoo), a result of the [DREAMER project](http://netgroup.uniroma2.it/DREAMER/).

+Addtional documentation is available at http://netgroup.uniroma2.it/OSHI/

 Overview
 -----------